JoaoBrasOliveira/machine-learning-experiments/masters_thesis/README.md

 ## To Reproduce

-**Codebase:** Complete code for data extraction, preprocessing, model training, and evaluation is available in this repository.
+**Codebase:** Code excerpts for data extraction, preprocessing, model training, and evaluation are available in this repository.

 **Documentation:** The thesis report provides very clear instructions on the steps followed and the code can guide along the main operations executed.